""

 1

-To meet the 6 credit minimum, all elective courses must be at least 2 credits.
+To meet the 6-credit minimum, all elective courses must be at least 2 credits.
 That means that students can, for example, take two 3-credit courses, three 2-credit courses, or one 2-credit and one 4-credit course to satisfy this requirement.
-The above list of courses have all been approved as elective courses by the Biophysics Steering Committee.
-If you are interested in a different course, in order for it to count as an elective course towards your Biophysics graduate degree, the course needs to be approved by the Steering Committee.
-Please email the coordinator at biophysics@bocklabs.wisc.edu a syllabus from the course and a short paragraph detailing why the class is relevant to your research.
+The above list of courses were approved as elective course options by the Biophysics Steering Committee.
+If you are interested in a different course to count as an elective course towards your Biophysics graduate degree, the course needs to be approved by the Curriculum Committee.
+To request a course approval, please use this form (you will need a syllabus from the course and a short paragraph detailing why the class is relevant to your research).

 Graduate School Policies